AI-Trader Review

 What you can do with it

-Follow top traders and auto-copy their positions.
+Follow top traders and auto-copy their positions in real time.

-Sync signals across brokers and trading venues.
+Sync signals across brokers while keeping your existing trading setup.

 Technical details